saimalleshk/Ecommerce-Regression/README.md

 ## Residuals

-You should have gotten a very good model with a good fit.
+Once we got a very good model with a good fit.
 Lets quickly explore the residuals to make sure everything was okay with our data.

 ## Conclusion